© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Coed Cefn hillfort is a scheduled monument protected by Cadw under reference BR061.
 View the official record →

-Coed Cefn hillfort is a prehistoric fortified settlement located in Breconshire, Wales, and is scheduled as an ancient monument under the reference SAM BR061.
+Coed Cefn is a prehistoric hillfort located in Breconshire, Wales, situated within a wooded landscape that now obscures much of its original defensive character.
 It is designated a Scheduled Ancient Monument by Cadw under reference BR061.

 Coed Cefn hillfort dates from the prehistoric period, and is classified as a hillfort.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Coed Cefn hillfort is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is BR061.